La Hune: La Hune bookstore-gallery at 170 Boulevard Saint-Germain: 1949–1975

 On May 12, 1949, La Hune opened its new premises at 170 Boulevard Saint-Germain, at the intersection with Rue Saint-Benoît, opposite the brasserie Lipp and between Les Deux Magots and Café de Flore.
-The building, previously a late 19th-century Bouillon Duval restaurant, had been abandoned since World War II, briefly serving as a military canteen for Paris garrison non-commissioned officers.
+The building, previously a late 19th-century Bouillon Duval restaurant, had been abandoned since World War II, briefly serving as a military canteen for the Paris garrison non-commissioned officers.

 Gheerbrant enlisted his friend Pierre Faucheux (1924–1999), a celebrated editorial designer, to oversee the architectural renovation.
 Faucheux, who had assisted with the original location, designed La Hune’s iconic logotype—a stylized anchor—and its exterior showcases.
 The bookstore hosted numerous book signings and receptions for French and American authors, and from 1957, it convened the Prix de Mai jury for its first five editions.
 Renowned for its displays of literary and artistic works, often paired with graphic art exhibitions or documentary showcases, La Hune became a cultural landmark.

 While engraving dominated its exhibition roster, the gallery embraced diverse themes, including historical displays like Aragon's "La Peinture au défi" (1954), featuring collages by Pablo Picasso, Joan Miró, Man Ray, and Max Ernst; literary tributes such as "Hommage à James Joyce" (1949) and "Saint-John Perse et la mer" (1962); primitive art ("Dogons, art du Soudan" in 1955); and photography ("Édouard Boubat, Brassaï, Robert Doisneau, Izis, and Paul Facchetti" in 1951).

 From 1958, La Hune began publishing prints, spotlighting emerging artists like Johnny Friedlaender, Zao Wou-Ki, and Virgil Nevjestic, alongside established figures such as sculptor Henri-Georges Adam and painter Hans Hartung.
-The venue closed for renovations in July 1969, overseen by the Parisian studio Gérard Ifert - Rudolf Meyer, reopening on October 16 with expanded bookshelves encroaching on gallery space.
+The venue closed for renovations in July 1969, overseen by the Parisian studio Gérard Ifert – Rudolf Meyer, reopening on October 16 with expanded bookshelves encroaching on gallery space.